jb22h/MessageU-End-to-End-Messaging/README.md

 1. Configure Boost.Asio and Crypto++ in the C++ build environment.
 2. Build `client.cpp`.
-3. Create the `info.server` configuration file in the client's working directory.
+3. Create the `server.info` configuration file in the client's working directory.
 4. Run the compiled client.
 5. Register a new user using option `110`.